Faunalytics.org makes use of JavaScript to operate fully, but Javascript is disabled in your browser

 Life & Death

 The map below shows the global hotspots for the slaughter of animals for food (these are total figures, not per capita).
-The map excludes fishes and shellfishes because slaughter of those animals is not tracked accurately.
 Perhaps not surprisingly, China and the U.S. kill the most animals for food, but Brazil, Russia, and India are ramping up their animal farming industries as well.
-On a per capita basis, people in the U.S. consume far more meat than just about any other country on the planet.
+On a per capita basis, people in the U.S. consume more meat than almost every other country on the planet.

 Above, the most recent breakdown of U.S. farmed animal slaughter may be surprising to many people.
 In short, we eat a lot of fishes – most of them shellfishes – as well as a lot of chickens.
 Sadly for these species, their small size relative to cows, pigs, and other animals means that we slaughter many more of them to produce the same amount of meat.
 These numbers are staggering, but they are even more shocking when you consider the waste that occurs.
-According to the United Nations Food and Agriculture Organization, the animals we slaughter are mostly inedible: only about 55% of the bodies of chickens and pigs are “edible” while the number is even lower for cows (40%).
+A large portion of the animals we slaughter are inedible: less than three quarters (70%) of the bodies of chickens are “edible,” while the number is even lower for cows (60%) and pigs (57%).
 Farming animals is an unnecessarily cruel and inefficient process.

 It’s hard to imagine slaughtering an animal could ever be considered “humane.”
 But in a cruel twist of irony, the animals we most commonly use for food are exempt from being protected at the time of slaughter.
 In the U.S., for instance, chickens and fishes are exempt from the Humane Methods of Slaughter Act, which otherwise covers animals like cows, pigs, goats, and sheep.
 The vast majority of animals we eat have no protection from cruel slaughter practices.

-One of the reasons that slaughter can never been truly “humane” is that profit drives the farming industry.
-Corporations are always trying to be more efficient and raise and slaughter more animals with fewer resources.
+One of the reasons that slaughter can never be truly “humane” is that profit drives the farming industry.
+Corporations are always trying to be more efficient by raising and slaughtering more animals with fewer resources.
 One consequence of this is that “line speeds” are increasing, which impacts the welfare of animals.
 It also hurts the slaughter plant workers, most of whom come from poor and/or marginalized communities.

 On the Farm